What Does a Certified Registered Nurse Anesthetist Do?

 Required skills:

-- Within scope of job, requires critical thinking skills, decisive judgment, and the ability to work with minimal supervision
+- Within the scope of the job, it requires critical thinking skills, decisive judgment, and the ability to work with minimal supervision

 - Must be able to work in a stressful environment